trixi-framework/TrixiParticles.jl/docs/src/index.md

 # TrixiParticles.jl

 **TrixiParticles.jl** is a high-performance particle simulation framework designed to overcome challenges of particle-based numerical methods in multiphysics applications.
 Existing frameworks often lack user-friendliness, involve complex configuration, and are not easily extensible for additional particle methods.
-Additionally, many do not provide seamless scalability from CPU to Exascale-level computing with GPU support. **TrixiParticles.jl** addresses these limitations with an intuitive interface, straightforward configuration, and an extensible design, facilitating efficient simulation setup and execution.
+In the future we also want to provide seamless scalability from CPU to Exascale-level computing with GPU support. **TrixiParticles.jl** addresses these limitations with an intuitive interface, straightforward configuration, and an extensible design, facilitating efficient simulation setup and execution.

-- Enhanced User Experience: Provides an intuitive configuration process and streamlined pre- and post-processing workflows, reducing technical barriers and making the framework accessible to a wide range of users.
+TrixiParticles.jl focuses on the following use cases:

-- Physically Accurate Simulations: Supports user-friendly, physically accurate simulations, ensuring reliable multiphysics analyses.
+- Development of new particle-based methods and models.
+By providing an easily extensible architecture to incorporate additional particle methods easily and not focusing on a single model or numerical method.

-- High Performance: Offers competitive computational performance with scalability from CPU to Exascale-level computing, featuring GPU manufacturer-agnostic implementation through KernelAbstractions.jl and MPI support for parallel processing.
-(WIP)
+- Accurate, reliable and efficient physics-based modelling of complex multiphysics problems by providing a flexible configuration system, tools, high-performance and a wide-range of validation and test cases.

-- Extensibility: Built with an extensible architecture to incorporate additional particle methods easily, supporting diverse research and educational applications.
+- Easy setup of accessible simulations for educational purposes, including student projects, coursework, and thesis work through extensive documentation, community engagement and readable configuration files.

 Its features include: